Moorebank High School

 Moorebank High School (MHS) is a government-funded co-educational partially academically selective secondary day school, located in Chipping Norton, a suburb in the Liverpool district of Sydney, New South Wales, Australia.
-The school was located in Moorebank until suburb borders changed.
+The school was located in Moorebank until suburb borders changed to include the school within the suburb of Chipping Norton.

 Established in 1971 and operated by the New South Wales Department of Education, the school currently caters for approximately 1,021 students from Year 7 to Year 12.
 This is a comprehensive and selective high school.

 History

 Planning for Moorebank High School began in 1971 to meet the needs of the Moorebank, and growth areas.
 It wasn't until May 1975 however that the school was ready to be occupied.
 At the beginning of term, two staff and students moved into the present school premises, with B. T. O'Donnell as the founding School Principal.
 In June 1985, to coincide with the opening of the school tennis courts, the school was officially opened by the then Minister of Education, Rodney Cavalier.

 Over the years Moorebank High has built up a record of academic, sporting, performing arts and student leadership achievement.
 The school is a leader in the area of technology with five computing laboratories allowing learning programs to be developed for students.
 School musicals and Expo evenings are a feature of the school.
 In 2010 Moorebank High School became a partially selective high school.